LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Character key shortcut present

 The "h" key was mapped to advance focus to the so-called halp dialog, as "h" was used without requiring a modifier, too, then this fails SC 2.1.4 Character Key Shortcuts (A), this may have been difficult to find, if you had typed a "h" at any point, you probably would have noticed, otherwise, it could have easily been missed.
 Ordinarily, if a dev team implements shortcuts, then they will at least somewhere mention them in most instances, I have actually found mention of them in comments of the site's HTML, and nowhere else, i have also discovered failures by accident, by typing into form inputs.
 The issue with this SC is screen readers map use of printable character keys for shortcuts, in this case, "h" would navigate to the next heading. this will obviously cause huge amounts of frustration, arguably more so if you were to attempt to fill in a form and you happened to have a "h" anywhere in your personal details.

+##### How to find

+Honestly, this one is hard and I will throw my hands up, I may well have missed it, before.
+The only way I know how to check is by pressing keys.

 ##### Solution